1Cyan/worktable/Home.md

 - `HBT_INT8` : use 8 byte integer (i.e., C long int) as default integer type (for particle IDs etc.)
 - `HBT_REAL8`: use 8 byte float (i.e., C double) as default float type (for particle position/velocity)
+- `DM_ONLY` : compile the code for dark matter only simulations, or only process the DM particles while disregarding other types of particles.
+You do not have to turn this on for DM-only simulations, but doing this saves some memory (without DM_ONLY, HBT records one mass for each particle).
+     * For the openmp edition, enabling this flag assumes DM particles have the same mass.
+If this is not the case, do not enable this flag.
+     * For the MPI version, it's ok even if the DM particles have individual mass and this flag can always be used if you want to process only the DM particles.

+- `SAVE_BINDING_ENERGY`: output the binding energy of each particle

+For unbinding gas particles:
 - `UNBIND_WITH_THERMAL_ENERGY`: include thermal energy in unbinding (only relevant for hydro simulations).
 If this is not defined, the code does not read in or use the thermal energy at all.
-- `SAVE_BINDING_ENERGY`: output the binding energy of each particle
 - `HAS_THERMAL_ENERGY`: read in the thermal energy of each particle from the snapshot.
 Automatically defined if `UNBIND_WITH_THERMAL_ENERGY` is defined.
 If SaveSubParticleProperties is 1 in the config file, then the thermal energy will also be saved (so that you can use it to redefine the binding energy of each particle).

-- `DM_ONLY` : compile the code for dark matter only simulations, or only process the DM particles while disregarding other types of particles.
-You do not have to turn this on for DM-only simulations, but doing this saves some memory (without DM_ONLY, HBT records one mass for each particle).
-     * For the openmp edition, enabling this flag assumes DM particles have the same mass.
-If this is not the case, do not enable this flag.
-     * For the MPI version, it's ok even if the DM particles have individual mass and this flag can always be used if you want to process only the DM particles.

   Simply add these macro definitions to the CXXFLAGS of your target in the Makefile.
 For example, adding this line to the Makefile